Exopy/exopy_pulses/docs/source/dev_guide/pulses.rst

     Even if the name is identical to the objects used for tasks, the Feval object sused in both cases are different.
-For pulses related object, it should be imported from *ecpy_pulses.pulses.api*.
+For pulses related object, it should be imported from *exopy_pulses.pulses.api*.

 Creating a new shape